Liza is a homemaker. She has an obsession with coffee and loves photography, baking, cooking, and writing.

 Instant ramen noodles are one of my favorites to make during winter.
 It's cheap and fast.
 However, I like to improve the ramen rather than just have it plain from the packet.
 I sauté sliced shallots and garlic with a little bit of oil in the pan.
 Then, I follow the instructions on the packet.

 I also like to add hard-boiled eggs, chicken, and vegetables to the ramen.
 It's perfect!
 Be creative and make your own spruced-up instant ramen.

 6. Veggie Pizza

 Pizza is probably the most popular comfort food in the United States.
 Therefore, I wanted to include a pizza recipe on this list.
 I like making veggie pizza at home because it's cheaper and I can put extra toppings without any extra charges.
 To save time, I make the dough ahead of time and save it in the freezer.
 I love mushrooms, bell peppers, marinara sauce, and cheese on the top of the pizza.

 7. Chicken Tikka Masala

 Cooking chicken tikka masala requires a bit of time and effort, but it is so worth it.
-I recommended making this dish on the weekend when you can prepare the ingredients earlier and have it ready for dinner.
-For a perfect chicken tikka masala, you must marinate the chicken so the spices will absorb and you will get the authentic flavor from it.
+I recommend making this dish on the weekend when you can prepare the ingredients earlier and have it ready for dinner.
+For a perfect chicken tikka masala, you must marinate the chicken so the spices will absorb and you can get the authentic flavor from it.
 Serve with naan bread or basmati rice.

 8. Spaghetti Aglio e Olio